naiyt/reddit-replier/README.md

     )
     bot.start()

 And there you go!
 It will start watching your subreddits and replying when needed.
+Run it with nohup or a screen session if you want it to be running continuously.

 Running tests